metabase/metabase/docs/enterprise-guide/full-app-embedding.md

 ![Top nav bar](./images/full-app-embedding/top-nav.png)

 The top bar is hidden by default.
-Additionally, if you enable the top bar (`top_bar=true`), you can turn on other hidden-by-default top bar options:
+Additionally, if you enable the top bar (`top_nav=true`), you can turn on other hidden-by-default top bar options:

 - `search`: Search bar within the top nav.
 - `new_button`: “New” CTA that lets users create questions and more.